How much do targeted ads know about us?

 The intention of most targeted ads is to sell something to you, whether it’s a product or service, or to convince you to visit a website that depends heavily on click-through rates.
 But why use targeted ads when there is already any number of ways companies can market their products and services?

-The online space is a fierce and competitive place to win new customers, which means it is more important than ever for brands to find a way to tailor the features and benefits of their goods and services into your lifestyle.
+The online space is a fierce and competitive place to win new customers, which means it is more important than ever for brands to find a way to tailor the features and benefits of their goods and services to your lifestyle.

 Targeted ads allow them to do that on a mass scale and often on a relatively small budget, as long as the campaign is optimized correctly, with most companies enjoying a certain level of success.
 Social media makes it quick and easy to advertise and by narrowing down who sees their adverts the return on investment can be substantial.

-It can be anything from advertising a new perfume or latest mobile phone deal to asking you to subscribe to a newspaper or offering a tutorial on how to appeal a parking ticket – the breadth and range of adverts are unlimited, with businesses from every sector using targeted ads as a highly effective marketing tool.
+It can be anything from advertising a new perfume or the latest mobile phone deal to asking you to subscribe to a newspaper or offering a tutorial on how to appeal a parking ticket – the breadth and range of adverts are unlimited, with businesses from every sector using targeted ads as a highly effective marketing tool.

 How much do targeted ads know about us?